ncatlab/nlab-content/pages/7/2/1/8/18127/content.md

 into from the category [[Grp]] of groups to the [[1-category]] of [[groupoids]].

-But beware that this functor is not fully faithful when homotopies of groupoids are taken into acount, because there are in general non-trivial homotopies between morphims of the form
+But beware that this functor is not fully faithful when homotopies of groupoids are taken into account, because there are in general non-trivial homotopies between morphisms of the form

 $$
   B \phi_1, B \phi_2